adysis14/Secure_Elect/README.md

 # Secure-Elect 🤝🏻
-BlockVote is a blockchain based election system which lets voters elect candidate in an election.
+SecureElect is a blockchain based election system which lets voters elect candidate in an election.

 ### Technology Stack 🎨